phidatahq/phidata/README.md

 ## Create workspace

 **Workspace** is the directory containing the code for your data platform.
-It is version controlled using git and shared by your team.
+It is version controlled using git and shared with your team.

 Run `phi ws init` to create a new workspace in the current directory.
 Press enter to create a default workspace using the `aws` blueprint.